mnaveiro/dog_breed_classifier/README.md

 	```
 		python app.py
 	```
-    *Take into accout that the first runnig may take a while as the app downloads some files for the models being used.*
+    *Take into account that the first running may take a while as the app downloads some files for the models being used.*
 6. Browse to http://0.0.0.0:3001/ or http://localhost:3001/
 7. Upload Image files
     *Take into accout that the first file uploading may take a while as the app downloads some files for the models being used.*